unparalleled-js/docs-1/connectors/zendesk/new-organization-trigger.md

     <tr>
       <td>ID</td>
       <td>
         Unique Zendesk organization ID.
-This is automatically assigned when the ticket is created.
+This is automatically assigned when the organization is created.
       </td>
     </tr>
     <tr>